T3kton/t3kton.github.io/_sources/contractor/Introduction.rst.txt

 machine level configuration (i.e. IPMI),

 Each Structure and Foundation belong to a grouping called a **Site**.
-Sites can belong to other Sites, and a Structure does not need to belong to the same Site as it's Foundation.
-The Site can also contain configuration information for it's Structures and Foundations to inherit.
+Sites can belong to other Sites, and a Structure does not need to belong to the same Site as its Foundation.
+The Site can also contain configuration information for its Structures and Foundations to inherit.
 This way, a configuration such as a DNS server can be maintained at the Site level and automatically propagate to everything else within that Site.